GarmanGroup/RABDAM/README.md

 ___

-RABDAM calculates the values of the *B*<sub>Damage</sub> and *B*<sub>net</sub> metrics for a standard format PDB file, as detailed in the following sections.
+RABDAM will calculate the values of the *B*<sub>Damage</sub> and *B*<sub>net</sub> metrics for any standard format PDB file to identify potential individual sites, plus the total extent, of specific radiation damage within the structure.

 ___

 ## Usage
 #### System requirements
 RABDAM is written in Python 2.7.
-In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python 2.7 distribution](https://www.continuum.io/downloads):
+In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python 2.7 distribution](https://www.continuum.io/downloads) from release 4.3.0 onwards:

--	The [seaborn](https://seaborn.pydata.org/) Python plotting library (version 0.7.1 or later)
 -	The [CCP4 software suite](http://www.ccp4.ac.uk/) (RABDAM has a dependency on the CCP4 suite program PDBCUR)

 To check whether your computer is missing any of the packages / programs required to run RABDAM, execute: